jar0l/cct/README.md

 	--image2         Convert from one image format to another.
 The supported formats are: bmp, jpg, png, and gif.
 GDI+ is required.

 	--speak          Speak the contents of the specified text or file.
+The space and escape keys can be used to pause or continue speaking and exit respectively.

 	--regexp         It allows to operate with texts through regular expressions.